Yes, Lego is Art!

 Create LEGO Art.

-Give your kids a time to create a piece of art.
-You may give them parameters if you wish — like wall art, sculpture, abstract etc.) or you may give complete freedom.
+Give your kids time to create a piece of art.
+You may give them parameters if you wish — like wall art, sculpture, abstract, etc.) or you may give complete freedom.
 Make this a part of your school day, but don’t be surprised if they get sidetracked with this project during after school hours!

 Display and commemorate your child’s LEGO Art creation.

 Set up a Lego Art display for Daddy or grandparents.
 Don’t wait to take lots of pictures (at my house anyway, Lego art only lasts for a little while, it is dispensable…)